 One Procedure or Two?

 The plastic surgery community is divided on this.
-Some surgeons will never combine a breast augmentation and breast lift into one procedure.
+Some surgeons will never combine breast augmentation and breast lift into one procedure.
 They will typically perform the lift first, and then, three months later, perform the augmentation.
 Other surgeons always combine the procedures into one operation.
-I tend to combine the procedures into one, as I think I get better results in my patients when I put the implant in to determine the size, and then lift the breast tissue and nipple.
-However, there are times where patients have so much droop that I will recommend doing the lift first followed by implants three months later.
+Dr. David Bauer and Dr. Zachary Young tend to combine the procedures into one, which leads to better results for their patients.
+When they put the implant in to determine the size, and then lift the breast tissue and nipple.
+However, there are times where patients have so much droop that they will recommend doing the lift first followed by implants three months later.

 Results and Expectations.

 Augmentation combined with mastopexy, whether performed in one or two procedures, can have excellent results.
-I think it is very important to discuss your expectations with your surgeon.
+It is very important to discuss your expectations with your surgeon.
 Even though the breasts are lifted, more full and youthful, they may not look like some of the pictures on the internet.
-Often, those pictured on the breast websites show women who have not experienced pregnancy, breast feeding or weight loss.
+Often, those pictured on the breast websites show women who have not experienced pregnancy, breastfeeding or weight loss.

-This procedure is complicated enough that I would recommend seeing a plastic surgeon who specializes in breast surgery.
+This procedure is complicated enough that Arkansas Plastic Surgery recommends seeing a plastic surgeon who specializes in breast surgery.
 Always research your surgeon to ensure he is board certified.
-I am a board certified plastic surgeons who focus our practices on cosmetic and reconstructive surgery of the breast, so feel free to call for an appointment.
+Dr. Bauer and Dr. Young are board-certified plastic surgeons who focus our practices on cosmetic and reconstructive surgery of the breast, so feel free to call for an appointment.